klamping/vrt-email-course/manuscript/day-5.md

 So, what's the different between this and just running `console.log`?
 Well, if there's an assertion error, your test will throw an error and fail, without you having to read anything.
 That makes it incredibly easy to know if your functional tests passed.

-As an added bonus, Node will send a failing [exit code](http://bencane.com/2014/09/02/understanding-exit-codes-and-how-to-use-them-in-bash-scripts/) back to the computer, which can be tied in to a Continuous Integration tool like [Jenkins](https://jenkins-ci.org/) or [TravisCI](https://travis-ci.org/) to mark a build as failed (if you're interested in more on the CICD process, the upcoming in-depth visual regression testing course will cover it all).
+As an added bonus, Node will send a failing [exit code](http://bencane.com/2014/09/02/understanding-exit-codes-and-how-to-use-them-in-bash-scripts/) back to the computer, which can be tied in to a Continuous Integration tool like [Jenkins](https://jenkins-ci.org/) or [TravisCI](https://travis-ci.org/) to mark a build as failed (if you're interested in more on the CICD process, we hope to release an in-depth Visual Regression Testing course later this year which will cover it all).

 ## Asserting Screenshots